 Web-svr-2 -172.16.10.12 (esxi-comp-02)

 That’s it.
 We are done with Logical Switching.
 I hope you are clear with the concepts of NSX Logical Switch.
-We will discuss about Distributed Logical routing in upcoming posts.
+We will discuss Distributed Logical routing in upcoming posts.
 I hope this is informative for you.
 Thanks for Reading!!!.
-Be Social and share it in social media, if you feel worth sharing it.
+Be Social and share it on social media, if you feel worth sharing it.